Honors Guidelines and Expectations

 Spring of senior year

-You are required to enroll in the FILM 495: Honors Thesis class in the Spring semester.
+You are required to enroll in the FILM 495WR: Honors Thesis class in the Spring semester.
 This is not an official “class” with meetings but a way for you to receive credit for the work you are doing on your thesis.
-Depending on your registration status, you can choose to enroll in this class for anywhere from 1-4 credits.
-If you are writing a traditional honors thesis, then you may choose to enroll in this class as 495WR.
-If you are pursuing a film production or photography thesis, then this will be a 495.
+Depending on your registration status, you can choose to enroll in this class for anywhere from 1-8 credits.
+If enrolled for 3 or more credits, this course can count as an elective toward your major.
 See Clare Sterling for more information.

 Usually, the honors student receives comments from the thesis advisor as they progress throughout the project and waits until prior to their defense to submit the whole project to other committee members.